ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.6.5.1.
 General Purpose SSD (gp2)

 Uses a performance bucket architecture based on the IOPS it can deliver.
-The GP2 starts with 5,400,000 IOPS allocated.
+The GP2 starts with 5.4M IOPS allocated.
 It is all available instantly.

 You can consume the capacity quickly or slowly over the life of the volume.
 The capacity is filled back based upon the volume size.
 Min of 100 IOPS added back to the bucket per second.

 Above that, there are 3 IOPS/GiB of volume size.
 The max is 16,000 IOPS.
 This is the **baseline performance**

 Default for boot volumes and should be the default for data volumes.
 Can only be attached to one EC2 instance at a time.

 #### 1.6.5.2.
+General Purppose SSD (gp3)

+- Baseline 3,000 IOPS & 125 MB/s regardless of volume size
+- Also ranges from 1GB to 16 TB.
+- 20% cheaper than GP2
+- Can pay for better performance up to 16,000 IOPS or 1,000 MB/s.
+- Offers 1000 MB/s, 4x faster max throughput.

+#### 1.6.5.3.
 Provisioned IOPS SSD (io1)

 You pay for capacity and the IOPs set on the volume.
 This is good if your volume size is small but need a lot of IOPS.

-50:1 IOPS to GiB Ratio
-64,000 is the max IOPS per volume assuming 16 KiB I/O.
+50:1 IOPS to GiB Ratio  64,000 is the max IOPS per volume assuming 16 KiB I/O.

 Good for latency sensitive workloads such as mongoDB.
 Multi-attach allows them to attach to multiple EC2 instances at once.

-#### 1.6.5.3.
+#### 1.6.5.4.
 HDD Volume Types

+- Mechanical storage type
-- great value
+- Great value
-- great for high throughput vs IOPs
+- Great for high throughput vs IOPs
-- 500 GiB - 16 TiB
+- 125 GB - 16 TiB
-- Neither can be used for EC2 boot volumes.
+- **Cannot** be used for EC2 boot volumes.
 - Good for streaming data on a hard disk.
   - Media conversion with large amounts of storage.
 - Frequently accessed high throughput intensive workload